Burundi

 Preference utilisation and export diversification

-Preference Utilisation vs. total eligible imports
+Preference utilisation (%) vs. total eligible imports (in € million)

-The largest product sections under EBA
+The largest product sections under EBA (€ million, 2023)

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Burundi is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Burundi is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Burundi has ratified all 15 core international conventions on human and labour rights.
 This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, Burundi has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards